cyyever/mariadb_modern_cpp/README.md

 Errors
 ----

 On error, the library throws an error class indicating the type of error.
-The error classes are derived from the mariadb3 error names, so if the error code is mariadb_CONSTRAINT, the error class thrown is mariadb::errors::constraint. mariadb3 extended error names are supported too.
-So there is e.g. a class mariadb::errors::constraint_primarykey derived from mariadb::errors::constraint.
-Note that all errors are derived from mariadb::mariadb_exception and that itself is derived from std::runtime_exception. mariadb::mariadb_exception has a `get_code()` member function to get the mariadb3 error code or `get_extended_code()` to get the extended error code.
-Additionally you can use `get_sql()` to see the SQL statement leading to the error.
+The error classes are derived from the mariadb::mariadb_exception class. you can use `get_sql()` to see the SQL statement leading to the error.

 ```c++
 database db(":memory:");